Auschwitz Museum - Memorial Dedicated To Victims of Holocaust

 Contents

-• The Auschwitz Museum relates the in-depth history of the Auschwitz Concentration Camp.
+• A glimpse into history: Auschwitz Museum delves deep into the haunting history of the Auschwitz Concentration Camp.

-• The museum houses tens of thousands of objects that belonged to the prisoners and even the SS, which gives you a unique insight into life during the Holocaust.
+• Relics: The museum houses tens of thousands of objects that once belonged to both prisoners and SS personnel, providing an unparalleled insight into daily life during the Holocaust.

-• The visit to Auschwitz Museum will let you know about the history of the museum itself and Tadeusz Wąsowicz, Holocaust survivor and the creator of the museum.
+• A personal story: Your visit to the Auschwitz Birkenau Memorial and Museum will introduce you to the history of the museum itself and the incredible story of Tadeusz Wąsowicz, a Holocaust survivor who played a pivotal role in creating the museum.

 Explore the Auschwitz Museum